WTVG

 WTVG (channel 13) is a television station in Toledo, Ohio, United States, affiliated with ABC and The CW.
-Owned by Gray Media, the station maintains studios on Dorr Street (SR 246) in Toledo, and its transmitter is located on Stadium Road in Oregon, Ohio.
+It is owned by Gray Media alongside Fox affiliate WUPW (channel 36) and Findlay-based WFND-LD (channel 19).
+WTVG and WUPW share studios on Dorr Street (SR 246) in Toledo; WTVG's transmitter is located on Stadium Road in Oregon, Ohio.